Academic Curriculum Vitae

 Courses Taught at University of Dayton:

-- Philosophy of Art (at UD in Dayton and for the Study Abroad Program in Dublin and Belfast in Ireland and Northern Ireland)
+Philosophy of Art (at UD in Dayton and for the Study Abroad Program in Dublin, Ireland, and Belfast, Northern Ireland)

 Teacher and Research Fellow/Assistant, Philosophy Department, Temple University, Philadelphia, PA (Fall 2008-June 2010).
 Full-charge teacher in the Temple Philosophy Department (see “Courses Taught” for descriptions, below).
 Research Assistant for Professor Joseph Margolis.